Academic-Bridge/Laravel-Technical-Assignment/README.md

 # Laravel Technical Assignment

-# TO BE SUBMITTED BY 11:59 PM ON FEBRUARY 23, 2024
+# TO BE SUBMITTED BY 23:59, ON THE 20th OF OCTOBER 2024

 ## Description

 This assignment will help in assessing your technical skills.
-From ^php8.0 syntax to code structure, appropriate coding principles and design patterns, and last but not least proper test coverage.
+From ^php8.0 syntax to code structure, appropriate coding principles and design patterns, and last but not least proper and relevant test coverage.

 ## Project